 So you have been invited to a baby shower and would like to know the etiquette of how much to spend on a baby shower gift?
 This will be determined by a few factors.

-3. How much you can afford to give — Don’t put yourself in financial hardship buying baby shower presents.
+- How much you can afford to give — Don’t put yourself in financial hardship by buying baby shower presents.
 Baby showers are not about gifts.
-They are about spending and enjoying time with the mum to be before having her baby.
+They are about spending and enjoying time with the mum-to-be before having her baby.

 - Distant Friend — You might be wondering why you received an invoice at all.
 So if you are a distant friend, maybe an old school friend or someone from their past you are not expected to splash out.
 Budget between $20 and $40 for their baby shower present.

-- Freinds — If you consider yourself a friend of the couple who is about to have the baby expect to pay around $50 to $80.
+- Friends — If you consider yourself a friend of the couple who is about to have the baby expect to pay around $50 to $80.

 - Close Friend — You might be part of their inner circle, who catch up regularly and spend lots of time together.
 In this case, you would buy a more expensive gift.
 Consider spending between $60 to $100 on something you know they will love.